NEET/JEE Coaching Scholarship

 Answer:

-Ans.
 Pinus is not a deciduous tree because it does not shed its leaves in any particular season.
 It is an evergreen tree because it has leaves throughout the year and the leaves shed throughout the year and grow back.
-This is because Pinus trees have thicker cuticles and sunken stomata that reduces the loss of water, helping it to grow leaves throughout the year.
+This is because Pinus trees have thicker cuticles and sunken stomata that reduce the loss of water, helping it to grow leaves throughout the year.

 Answer:

 It can be cut vertically, horizontally and diagonally.
 If a plant cell is cut in two equal halves, it can be cut in bilateral symmetry.
 If a plant is cut in different planes, it will result in radial symmetry.
-Therefore, it can be cut either in a single plane or different plane.
+Therefore, it can be cut either in a single plane or a different plane.

 Plasmadesmoses/ Plasmodesmata